speced/bikeshed/README.md

    but the contents are deeply nested (long whitespace prefix), it's possible that a second run-through would strip more whitespace in error.
-   If you always indent with tabs, this is automatically avoided, as tabs in the whitespace prefix of `<pre>` contents are auto-converted into two spaces (because tabs are enormous by default in HTML - 8 spaces wide!), and so the leftover prefix will never match the `<pre>` tag's prefix.
+   If you always indent with tabs, this is automatically avoided, as tabs `<pre>` contents (after removing the prefix) are auto-converted into two spaces (because tabs are enormous by default in HTML - 8 spaces wide!), and so the leftover leading whitespace will never match the `<pre>` tag's prefix.